Broga

 Broga is a small town in Lenggeng, Seremban District, Negeri Sembilan, Malaysia.
-While the famous Broga Hill situated in the part of Selangor state.
+While the town itself lies within Negeri territory, the famed Broga Hill is situated on the Selangorean side.

 History and etymology

 Broga takes its name from the River Broga which runs through the area.
 The name Broga is believed to be derived from Buragas, a mythical beast that lives in the forest.

 Broga was mentioned by Freddie Spencer Chapman in his book, The Jungle is Neutral, to be a location where British-backed rebels fought against the Japanese during World War II.

-location
+Location

-Broga is unique in that it sits right on the border of both the states of Negri Sembilan and Selangor.
-On the Selangor side, Broga falls within the mukim (sub-district) of Semenyih in the Hulu Langat district.
-On the Negri Sembilan side, it falls within the mukim of Lenggeng which is part of the district of Seremban.
-The Government Health Clinic and the town football field is located on the Selangor side of the border and the police station is located on the Negri Sembilan side.
+Broga is unique in that it sits right on the border of both the states of Negeri Sembilan and Selangor.
+On the Selangorean side, Broga falls within the mukim (sub-district) of Semenyih in the Hulu Langat District.
+On the Negeri side, it falls within the mukim of Lenggeng which is part of the district of Seremban.
+The Government Health Clinic and the town football field is located on the Selangorean side of the border and the police station is located on the Negeri side.